 Things to do in Pattaya

 Pattaya City is located 160 kilometres (99 miles) and is about two hours drive south of Bangkok.
-The options for travel from Bangkok to Pattaya are busses, train, private taxi, minivan picking you up from your hotel or you could rent a car.
-There are airplane services but it takes twice as long due to stopovers.
+The options for travel from Bangkok to Pattaya are busses, train, private taxi, minivan picking you up to your hotel or you could rent a car.
+There are airline services but it takes twice as long due to stopovers.

 To get to Pattaya from Suvarnabhumi airport you can take a private taxi for about 1500 baht or take a bus from the Suvarnabhumi Public Transport Center located 3 km from the airport.
 Take the free express shuttle bus from arrivals on the second floor that also stops at the car rental center.

 The Pattaya city districts are North, Central and South.
 Outer city districts are Wong Amat-Naklua to the north, the more prestigious Pratumnak Hill to the south west, Jomtein to the south and East Pattaya on the east side of the Sukhumvit main highway.

 You can spend an entire vacation in Pattaya with all it has to offer.
 There are all types of entertainment for single people and families in Pattaya.
 There is many shopping centers and malls, cultural entertainment, water fun, a zoo, and much more.